 The words weren’t faked; the sound of him speaking them was.
 This was characterized, on social media, as an ethical lapse, and my first reaction is to say that I don’t necessarily disagree.
-My second reaction is to say that as ethical lapses go, this isn’t exactly a major-league one.
-The reason I believe it’s a vital discussion to have, but one that (to me) provoked a bit of pearl-clutching, is that if the issue on the table is how documentaries represent and manipulate and distort reality, there has been too much inauthentic water under the bridge already.
+My second reaction is to say that as ethical lapses go, this isn’t exactly a crime against humanity.
+The reason I think it’s a vital discussion to have, but one that (to me) provoked a bit of pearl-clutching, is that if the issue on the table is how documentaries represent and manipulate and distort reality, there has been too much inauthentic water under the bridge already.
 When it comes to swapping in fake reality, documentaries have been sliding down a slippery slope for years.

 Neville, in the New Yorker article, defended his choice as a novel way to make Bourdain’s words come alive, adding, “We can have a documentary-ethics panel about it later.”
 Maybe we should have one.
 But maybe a reason that Neville, in that quote, adopted what will strike some as a cavalier attitude is that no one understands more than documentary filmmakers what an impure form the documentary can be.
 Investigations into the gray areas of documentary integrity have often gone back to the movie that planted the genre on the map, Robert Flaherty’s 1922 silent film “Nanook of the North,” which presented itself as a “documentary” portrait of Inuit life, even though most of it was staged.
 It used actual Inuk people and settings, but Flaherty directed the action and, in many cases, concocted it.
 It’s about as far from a pure-form documentary as you can get.